-The REFERENCE menu is used to configure the reference timing for the router.
+The ROUTER menus are used to configure the reference timing for the router.
 The chart below shows the items available in the REFERENCE menu.
 On most routers, only the Reference video menu item is available.
 The other menu items are used for configuring the SoftSwitchTM features of routers fitted with the SoftSwitchTM option.
-Sections 3.6.1 and 3.6.4 provide detailed information about each of the submenus.
+Sections 3.8.1 and 3.8.3 give detailed information about each of the sub-menus.

-Video Reference

-Output Timing

-Input Timing

-Audio Reference

-Configures the video reference type.

-Adjusts the timing of the video output V1 in relation to the Video Reference input on SoftSwitchTM equipped routers.

-Adjusts the line synchronizer timing of the video output V1 in relation to the Video Reference input on SoftSwitch $^{\text{\tiny TM}}$ equipped routers.

-Selects the Audio reference on SoftSwitchTM equipped routers.
+Video Reference Configures the video reference type.
+Output Timing Adjusts the timing of the video output V1 in relation to the Video Reference input on SoftSwitch [TM] equipped routers.
+Input Timing Adjusts the line synchronizer timing of the video output V1 in relation to the Video Reference input on SoftSwitch [TM] equipped routers.
+Audio Reference Selects the Audio reference on SoftSwitch TM equipped routers.

 3.6.1.
-Setting Up the Video Reference
+Setting up the Video Reference

 The Video Reference menu is used to select the type of video reference being used for the router.
-The Video reference is used to control the switching point in the video when crosspoints are changed.
-When the video reference connected does not match the setting of this menu item the front panel will show a message Video Ref Fail.
+The Video reference is used to control the switching point in the video when cross points are changed.